 Dissertations with deductive approach follow the following path:

 The following hypotheses can be developed in order to assess the effects of labour migration within the EU on the formation of multicultural teams in UK organizations using a deductive approach:

 Hypothesis: Labour migration within the EU contributes to the formation of multicultural teams in UK

 Inductive Research Approach

 Alternatively, inductive approach does not involve formulation of hypotheses.
 It starts with research questions and aims and objectives that need to be achieved during the research process.

 Inductive studies follow the route below:

-Referring to the example above, the effects of labor migration within the EU on the formation of multicultural teams in UK organizations can be assessed via finding answers to the following research questions:
+Referring to the example above, the effects of labour migration within the EU on the formation of multicultural teams in UK organizations can be accessed via finding answers to the following research questions:

-Research question: How does labor migration within the EU effect the formation of multicultural teams in UK?
+Research question: How does labour migration within the EU effect the formation of multicultural teams in UK?

 Abductive Research Approach